imagej/imagej.github.io/pages/Manual_editing_of_tracks_using_TrackMate.md

         whole track**.
   - Notice in the displayer that the selected track appear with a green and thick line, so as to highlight it.
-  - To delete all of it, simply press the  key in TrackScheme, or use the right-click menu to do so.
+  - To delete all of it, simply press the {% include key content="Delete" %} key in TrackScheme, or use the right-click menu to do so.

 Do the same for Track\_1, since we do not care for polar bodies.